 All too often, the syllabus of a course is aligned, or even identical, to the table of contents of the textbook.
 Chapters become units, and, because there are always more chapters in a textbook than can be feasibly covered in a school year, the linkage between curriculum and texts adds pressure to expand the content that must be “covered”.
 Academic rigor can be defined as the pace at which the class marches through the chapters—the more rigorous, the faster.
 Unfortunately, this pressure only exacerbates the already ubiquitous problem of the bell curve and students at the bottom being left behind.

 Using unit contracts helps teachers regain control over the definition of essential learning goals.
 It also frees up the more successful students to explore further, possibly even beyond what is in the textbook.
-There will be any number of directions students can pursue, such as diving into more sophisticated work or investigating areas of interest that are not covered in the book.
+There will be any number of directions students can pursue, such as diving into more sophisticated work or investigating areas of interest that are not covered in the textbook.

 2) Differentiated work items that will individualize each student’s learning process.
 When a student has completed the essential work in a contract, he may or may not have mastered that material.
 Contracts provide remedial work designed to allow a student who is struggling to continue working as needed.
 Contracts also contain enrichment items to allow a student who has already mastered the material to continue to work at an appropriate level of challenge.
 In addition, contracts can provide work that is differentiated around various learning styles, so that students can approach learning in ways that are most effective for them.

 A calendar of due dates for homework and assessments.
 While it is not unusual for a teacher to give students a list of homework deadlines, the contract structure makes a calendar more important because students now have to make choices about what work to do and when to do it.
 The calendar gives every student the necessary information to manage his time well.